Angora goat: History

-The origin of the Angora is not known.
-The earliest Western description may be that published in 1555 by Pierre Belon, who while travelling from Heraclea to Konya in southern Turkey had seen goats with snow-white "... wool so delicate that one would judge it finer than silk ...".
+The origin of the Angora is currently not known.
+The earliest Western description may have been published in 1555 by Pierre Belon, who while travelling from Heraclea to Konya in southern Turkey had seen goats with snow-white "... wool so delicate that one would judge it finer than silk ...".

 Angora goats were depicted on the reverse of the Turkish 50 lira banknote from 1938 to 1952.

 In 1960 there were over 6 million Angora goats in Turkey; the population subsequently dropped sharply.
 In 2004 the total goat population of the country was approximately 7.2 million; of these, just over 5% were of Angora stock, while the remainder were hair goats.
 A conservation programme for the Angora was established in 2003.